 So, don’t hesitate to employ pathetic fallacy — ascribing emotion to phenomena (“Nature abhors a vacuum”) is a sensible analogy, and sensible and subtle literary use is likely to be effective and unobtrusive — but put your critical faculties on full alert to recognize when overreaching produces purple prose or poesy.

-8 Responses to “Pathetic Fallacy”
+8 thoughts on “Pathetic Fallacy”

 I recall the comical way in which my French lit teacher introduced us to this construct.

 On the board he spelled out “pathetic”, then followed it with the letters “pha”.
 With exquisite timing he feigned distraction, said, “Oh!,” erased the “pha” and wrote out “fallacy.”